 15 miles, Gain 1600′, Loss 550′, elevation 3570′

-He’d met a second GWR hiker, Sloppy Joe, who was lagging behind this day.
+Along the way, he’d met a second GWR hiker, Sloppy Joe, who was lagging behind this day.
 They do 40 mile days nearly every day but the heat had gotten to him.
 I know the feeling from doing 30 mile days on this trail…it can be brutal.
 Meeting these guys and hearing some of their stories was humbling.
 I’ve often longed to be in such a class of thru-hikers but doubt I could make the commitment to being so ultralight and so long without town stops, showers, etc. In essence, it requires giving up on just about everything.

 First we had to walk another 7 miles outside of town to get to the camp.
 At least some thunderstorms had rolled in, cooling things down.
-Arriving the camp, we found a little oasis of adorable accomodations.
+Arriving the camp, we found a little oasis of adorable accommodations.
 There were several wagon cabins, a teepee and a walled tent.
 We also met 3 PNT hikers: Fire, Eric and Sweet Spot.
 Wolverine knew Fire from the CDT and I knew Eric from the PNT FB page.
-He’d started out in Glacier the same day as Captain Jack (June 15th) but had wisely decided he didn’t need to deal with the snow and could delay his start a month.
+He’d started out in Glacier the same day as Captain Jack (June 15th) but had wisely decided he didn’t need to deal with all the snow and could delay his start a month.

 The guys informed us that our Trail Angels had reserved the teepee for the guys and we 2 ladies would have our own place in the walled tent.
 I later reflected on this turn of events and wondered if Jennifer had called back to reserve the tent in addition to the teepee, just for us.
 Earlier the manager had told me that the tent was still available.
 I felt even more guilty when I realized this.
 How incredibly nice of them.
 We texted them a picture of all of us enjoying the wonderful luxury of a bed and hot shower, so I hope they know how much this was appreciated.
 It was the first bed I’d slept in since Republic, July 6th and it was heavenly!